 Why wear a mask?
-It allows us to take action without fear of immediate identhe harder it is for the authorities to isolate or identify a part of the crowd.
+It allows us to take action without fear of immediate identification.
+The more people are masked, the harder it is for the authorities to isolate or identify a part of the crowd.
 You can wear a mask to protect your identity, or simply to protest against constant surveillance.
 Developing a practice of masking at demonstrations opens up space for participation in actions for people who would otherwise be risking legal status, immigration status, or employment.
 It is best to go with friends who can watch your back, to be aware of where the police are, and to be mindful of your surroundings so you can pick the best moment to mask up and unmask.